How to Visit Colombia’s Rosario Islands from Cartagena

 • Take cash.
 There are no ATMs in the Rosario Islands.
 While you should be able to pay for your tour or accommodations with a card, it’s a good idea to have some spare cash for any additional drinks or snacks.

 • Speaking of that, like most everywhere else in Cartagena, if you are buying something from a vendor on the beach or from a passing boat, be sure to negotiate and agree on price before hand.
-Remember, there are no real free samples.
+Keep in mind there are no real free samples!

 • Be sure to take along any medications or other necessities you might need.